 - Open floor plan, no assigned seats (4%)

-The survey found that over 77% of American works are currently happy with the way their office is set up.
+The survey found that over 77% of American workers are currently happy with how their office is set up.
 Workers in private offices reported the highest levels of happiness with workers in cubicles reporting the lowest levels of happiness.

 Productivity levels while at work

-Workers were also asked about the things they like most and least about their current office environment.
-When it comes to what makes us happiest while working, amenities like free food and drinks, exposure to natural light, pet-friendly working environment, outdoor space and access to nearby walkable locations should come as no surprise.
-There were however a few surprises on the list of things that workers dislike most at work.
+Workers were also asked about the things they liked most and least about their current office environment.
+When it comes to what makes us happiest while working, amenities like free food and drinks, exposure to natural light, pet-friendly working environment, outdoor space, and access to nearby walkable locations should come as no surprise.
+There were, however a few surprises on the list of things that workers dislike most at work.
 Noise, lack of privacy, distractions, lack of energy and isolation were among the top answers for things that people dislike the most while at work.

 Working from home

 The last part of the survey asked about the often-controversial topic of letting employees work from home.
-59% of workers said they dress more casually than they would while at work.
-Surprisingly enough 1 in 3 workers admitted to having worked naked or in their underwear while working from home.
-Also, 58% of workers reported being less productive on work from home days.
+59% of workers said they dress more casually than they would at work.
+Surprisingly enough, 1 in 3 workers admitted to having worked naked or in their underwear while working from home.
+Also, 58% of workers reported being less productive on work-from-home days.
 Workers admitted to having trouble dealing with distractions and communicating with colleagues while working from home as well.